CodeVA-Curriculum/rath-python/src/routes/modules/module-0.md

 # Welcome!

-These modules are designed to help you get familiar with Python while exploring *interactive narrative design*, where we put together stories that leave space for the reader to explore, make choices, and engage with the events of the story in a participatory way.

-Each module follows the same format:
+Each module in this course follows the same format:

 * **Backstory:** Unpack the context around the module, set up catalyzing questions to guide the inquiry throughout the module, and establish goals and objects for your engagement with the module.
 * **Guided Inquiry:** Step through a sequence of tutorials and hands-on activities designed to help you learn the basic ideas presented in the module